alovajs/alovajs.github.io/docs/10-best-practice/02-skills.md

 The following are the better usage skills used by alova developers when using alova.
 They are collected from multiple parties and organized here.
 I hope that everyone can use alova more smoothly.

+## Send request useRequest OR method

+The `useRequest` provided by alova will only send a request and get the response data under normal circumstances, so why not use the method instance to send the request directly, because `useRequest` can help us automatically manage `loading` and `data` , `error` and other responsive data that can be used directly, so if you need to use these states, use `useRequest` without maintaining the data yourself.
+But on the contrary, you don't need to only apply `useRequest` in the whole project.
+For example, when you only care about getting information and don't need to use `loading`, `error`, etc., when getting data outside the component, you can use method instance to send the request.

 ## Update state and cache at the same time

 When you finish editing a piece of data in a list, you don't want to re-request to update the list data again, but manually update the list data.
 Many developers may directly modify the list data.